-There is an imbalance between relatively lower paying employment opportunities, such as retail and hospitality sectors, and high housing costs, particularly where such jobs are concentrated such as Noosa Heads and Noosaville.
+There is an imbalance between relatively lower paying employment opportunities, such as retail and hospitality sectors, and high housing costs.
 Lower housing costs away from these areas is traded for increased travel costs.
 Many employers face challenges attracting and retaining staff as affordable housing is not available.
-This coincides with a loss of customer-focussed workers through recent health directives when some workers were isolating or otherwise disqualified from attending work.
+This coincides with a loss of customer-focussed and service sector workers through Covid 19 Pandemic.
+A high proportion of the housing in Noosa Shire is occupied by residents who are no longer in the workforce or who are employed outside the Shire.
+As existing residents retire and new retirees move to Noosa the proportion of housing available for the workforce decreases.
+However, the need for services does not decrease and in some cases considerably increases.